Best Kitchen Layout Ideas, Including Pros and Cons

 What is a kitchen work triangle?

-The kitchen work triangle is a design concept that involves placing the sink, stove, and refrigerator in a triangular arrangement to optimize workflow and efficiency in the kitchen.
+The kitchen work triangle is a design concept that involves placing the sink, cooktop, and refrigerator in a triangular arrangement to optimize workflow and efficiency in the kitchen.
+When planning a kitchen, consider how you actually use the space in conjunction with the kitchen work triangle.

-What is the best way to lay out a kitchen?
+What is the best floor plan for a small kitchen?

 What is the most efficient layout for a kitchen?